-When a family inherits a home, renovation is often the first thing that comes to mind.
+When a family inherits a home, renovation is often the first impulse.
 The house is dated.
 The carpet is worn.
-The kitchen looks like it hasn't been updated since the 1980s.
-The natural instinct is to fix it up before selling — to maximize value, to honor the previous owner's memory, or simply because it feels like the right thing to do.
+The kitchen looks like it hasn't been touched since the 1980s.
+The instinct is to fix it up — to maximize value, to honor the previous owner, or simply because it feels like the responsible thing to do.

-But that instinct isn't always correct.
-And acting on it without evaluating the full picture can be one of the most expensive mistakes a family makes during the inherited property process.
+That instinct isn't always wrong.
+But acting on it without evaluating the full picture is one of the most expensive mistakes families make during the inherited property process.
+Not every inherited house should be renovated before sale — and understanding when renovation makes sense, and when it doesn't, is the foundation of a sound sale strategy.

-The reasons families gravitate toward renovation are understandable.
-They want to maximize the sale price.
+The motivations are understandable.
+Families want to maximize the sale price.
 They feel a sense of obligation to present the home well.
-They've watched enough home improvement television to believe that updated kitchens and bathrooms are prerequisites for a successful sale.
+They've absorbed enough home improvement media to believe that updated kitchens and bathrooms are prerequisites for a successful sale.

-There's also an emotional dimension.
+There's also an emotional dimension that's easy to underestimate.
 Many inherited homes carry decades of family history.
-Selling a home that looks dated or worn can feel like a reflection on the family — or on the person who lived there.
+Selling a home that looks dated can feel like a reflection on the family — or on the person who lived there.
 Renovation can feel like a way to restore dignity to the property before letting it go.

-None of these motivations are wrong.
-But they need to be balanced against the financial and logistical realities of what renovation actually entails — especially when the decision is being made under the pressure of estate administration, grief, and often significant time constraints.
+None of these motivations are unreasonable.
+But they need to be weighed against the financial and logistical realities of what renovation actually entails — especially when decisions are being made under the pressure of estate administration, grief, and real time constraints.

-There are also many situations where attempting to renovate before selling is the wrong call — and recognizing them early can save families significant time, money, and stress.
+There are also many situations where attempting to renovate is the wrong call.
+Recognizing them early saves families significant money, time, and stress.

-Renovation rarely makes sense when major systems need replacement.
+Renovation rarely makes sense when major systems need attention.
 If a home has a failing roof, aging sewer line, outdated electrical panel, or foundation concerns, the renovation calculus changes dramatically.
-These repairs are expensive, they don't produce the kind of visual transformation that drives higher sale prices, and they open the door to additional discoveries once work begins.
+These repairs are expensive, they don't produce the visual transformation that drives higher sale prices, and they often reveal additional problems once work begins.

-Other factors that often point toward an as-is sale:
+Other factors that point toward an as-is sale:

 The Hidden Costs of Renovating Before Sale